Michael Landon

-Michael Landon (born Eugene Maurice Orowitz; October 31, 1936 – July 1, 1991) was an American actor and filmmaker.
+Michael Landon Sr. (born Eugene Maurice Orowitz; October 31, 1936 – July 1, 1991) was an American actor and filmmaker.
 He is known for his roles as Little Joe Cartwright in Bonanza (1959–1973), Charles Ingalls in Little House on the Prairie (1974–1983), and Jonathan Smith in Highway to Heaven (1984–1989).
 Landon appeared on the cover of TV Guide 22 times, second only to Lucille Ball.

 Early life

 Landon was born Eugene Maurice Orowitz on October 31, 1936, in Forest Hills, a neighborhood of Queens, New York.
-His parents were Peggy (née O'Neill; a dancer and comedian) and Eli Maurice Orowitz.
+His parents were Kathleen "Peggy" (née O'Neill; a dancer and comedian) and Eli Maurice Orowitz.
 His father was Jewish, and his mother was Roman Catholic.
-Eugene was the Orowitz family's second child; their daughter, Evelyn, was born three years earlier, in 1933.
-In 1941, when Landon was 4, he and his family moved to the borough of Collingswood, New Jersey.
-He attended, and celebrated his bar mitzvah at Temple Beth Sholom.
+Landon was the Orowitz family's second child; their daughter, Evelyn, had been born three years earlier in 1933.

+In 1941, when Landon was four, he and his family moved to the borough of Collingswood, New Jersey.
+He celebrated his bar mitzvah at Temple Beth Sholom in Cherry Hill.
 His family recalls that Landon "went through a lot of hassle studying for the big event, which included bicycling to a nearby town every day in order to learn how to read Hebrew and recite prayers."
+He said "We were one of two Jewish families in a working-class town that had its share of anti-Semites."
+Years later he told an interviewer that he never went on a date when he was in high school "because no Christian father in the town would allow his daughter to go out with a Jew."

-During his childhood, Landon was constantly worrying about his mother attempting suicide.
-On a family beach vacation, his mother tried to drown herself, but Landon rescued her.
+During his childhood, Landon worried constantly about his mother attempting suicide.
+He later reported that on a family beach vacation, his mother tried to drown herself, but Landon rescued her.
 Shortly after the attempt, his mother acted as if nothing happened, and a few minutes later, he vomited.
 He said that it was the worst experience of his life.
-Stress overload from the suicide attempts of his mother caused Landon to battle the childhood problem of bedwetting, which was documented in the unauthorized biography Michael Landon: His Triumph and Tragedy.
+Stress overload from his mother's suicide attempts caused Landon to battle the childhood problem of bedwetting, which was reported in the unauthorized biography Michael Landon: His Triumph and Tragedy.
 His mother put his wet sheets on display outside his window for all to see.
 He ran home every day and tried to remove them before his classmates could see.
-These experiences were incorporated into his semi-autobiographical television movie, The Loneliest Runner, which he wrote, produced and directed.
+Some of these experiences were incorporated into his semi-autobiographical television movie, The Loneliest Runner, which he wrote, produced, and directed.